 The third charity to partner with Crealy Adventure Park & Resort is Torbay Holiday Helpers Network, who give families living with serious illness and bereavement memory making holidays.
 Brian Lewis, Fundraising Manager, said: "Crealy have helped THHN families for many years, for which we are very thankful and we are extremely delighted that we have been chosen as one of Crealy's charities in 2017.
 The support from Crealy means a great deal to THHN and will enable us to help more families now and in the future."

 Tracy Owen, Devon Air Ambulance Fundraising Manager said: “We are delighted to be working in partnership with Crealy for the coming year.
-“The support of Devon businesses like Crealy Adventure Park & Resort is crucial to the continuing provision of our service, which is there for anyone who should need it, be that a medical emergency or trauma related."
+“The support of Devon businesses like Crealy Theme Park & Resort is crucial to the continuing provision of our service, which is there for anyone who should need it, be that a medical emergency or trauma related."

 “We are passionate about helping local charities, so I’m thrilled that this year Crealy Adventure Park & Resort will be partnering with four extremely worthy local causes.
 We are looking forward to working closely with the fundraising teams and helping the charities as much as we possibly can,” said Josh Haywood.

-It’s an exciting time at Crealy Adventure Park & Resort as the South West’s Number One Family Attraction continues to expand with two new rides scheduled to open later in 2017.
+It’s an exciting time at Crealy Theme Park & Resort as the South West’s Number One Family Attraction continues to expand with two new rides scheduled to open later in 2017.
 The Junior Driving School will see drivers aged three and up aiming to pass their test, obeying the signs and traffic lights as they navigate the tricking course in their miniature MINIs.
 A new pirate ship ride, The Jolly Roger, will offer a dizzy sailing sensation upon the ocean waves from May Half Term.